Gehrig, Ruth round up funds for NYC hospital

 Whether they lost or won, Ruth and Gehrig always knew how to put on a good show.

-Jamie Brinkman is the Digital Asset Specialist at the National Baseball Hall of Fame and Museum
+Jamie Brinkman was the Digital Asset Specialist at the National Baseball Hall of Fame and Museum